 Oh, this is a great question.
-So there are some studies showing a reduced bioavailability in certain plant proteins.
-When you look at the overall index however, all plants look there's a lot of confusion about protein and plants or all food apart from actually dietary collagen.
-All food contains all nine essential amino acids there's slightly the plant protein is lacking or you have to combine proteins and plants and that was because of very outdated diet that was came about in the 1980s is where they said you have to combine the finding Loma thymine foods with like low lysine foods.
+So there are some studies showing a reduced bioavailability in certain plant proteins when you look at the overall index.
+However, there's a lot of confusion about protein and plants.
+All food, apart from actually dietary collagen, all food contains all nine essential amino acids.
+There's this idea that plant protein is lacking or you have to combine proteins and plants, and that was because of very outdated diet that came about in the 1980s, where they said you have to combine low thiamine foods with like low lysine foods.
 So rice and beans needs to be eaten together.
-Whereas actually we cycled through amino acids on a kind of 48 hour basis.
+Whereas actually we cycled through amino acids on a kind of 48-hour basis.
 So if you're eating a variety of plant foods, and paying attention to plant protein rich foods, you're going to be getting enough protein and fat.
-There's a study that showed about 70% of plant based eaters actually get more protein than they need.
-However, I always recommend going for really rich sources of plant protein to be soya soy is a fantastic food review CLS and things like guinoa soya.
-These are brilliant foods and have a comparable protein index to animal proteins such as chicken and things like that.
-For example, I saw that yeah, soya milk is good.
-I always prefer even more minimally processed soy so I personally do drink soy milk, and I go for calcium fortified soy and milk to obviously you know, protect bones and everything else but I go for a lot of tofu, tempeh edamame beans, and that actually has been shown to help with PCOS.
-It helps reduce LDL cholesterol helps with weight management helps improve skin texture and appearance, even wrinkles.
-And they've done great studies that can actually help women in the menopause who don't even have PCOS with hot flashes in PCOS has been that studies on there's been a lot of studies on Sawyer and PCOS which is brilliant and showing improvement in actually ovulation rates as well.
-And so it's a fantastic fertility friendly food now you want to go for we're not talking about the soya burgers and things that you might have on a barbecue once in a while we're talking about minimally processed forms of soya.
+There's a study that showed about 70% of plant-based eaters actually get more protein than they need.
+However, I always recommend going for really rich sources of plant protein, particularly soya, soya is a fantastic food for PCOS.
+Things like quinoa, soya, these are brilliant foods and have a comparable protein index to animal proteins, such as chicken and things like that.

+So you're a fan of soya milk, for example, are you?

+Yeah, soya milk is good.
+I always prefer even more minimally processed soya.
+So I personally do drink soya milk, and I go for calcium fortified soya milk to obviously protect bones and everything else.
+But I go for a lot of tofu, tempeh edamame beans, and that actually has been shown to help with PCOS.
+It helps reduce LDL cholesterol, helps with weight management, helps improve skin texture and appearance, even wrinkles.
+They've done great studies, it can actually help women in the menopause who don't even have PCOS with hot flashes.
+In PCOS, there's been a lot of studies on soya and PCOS which is brilliant, showing improvement in actually ovulation rates as well.
+So it's a fantastic fertility friendly food.
+Now you want to go for, we're not talking about the soya burgers and things that you might have on a barbecue once in a while, we're talking about minimally processed forms of soya.
 And these aren't just fantastic sources of protein.
-They also contain great amounts of iron, calcium, manganese, potassium, and huge numbers of huge huge amounts of micronutrients which many of us are deficient in and can really help with with PCOS.
-So, a few portions a day is what I recommend
+They also contain great amounts of iron, calcium, manganese, potassium, and huge, huge amounts of micronutrients which many of us are deficient in and can really help with PCOS.
+So, a few portions a day is what I recommend.

-How will we recognise process soya and what is it that's happening to it when it's processed?
-That changes it from being
+How will I recognise process soya and what is it that's happening to it when it's processed that changes it from being useful?